rob-blackbourn/jetblack-messagebus/documents/articles/authorization.md

 authorization has been received the distributor will use the entitlements to filter the data to include only information for which a client is entitled.

-To write an authorizer we make a client which adds a handler to the `OnAuthorizationRequest` event.
-When it receives an authorization request it can then use the `Authorize` method to instruct the distributor on the entitlements.
+To write an authorizer make a client and add a handler to the `OnAuthorizationRequest` event.
+When the client receives an authorization request it can then use the `Authorize` method to instruct the distributor on the entitlements.
 This is shown in the following code.

 ```cs
 #nullable enable